Continuation of learning during Covid-19 absence

 - Parents have had communication explaining the above, including the expectations from parents to support this.

 At Handcross Primary we recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
-We acknowledge the difficulties this may place on families, and we work with parents and carers to support those pupils, for example by drawing up a differentiated home learning plan with the class teacher, or modification of remote learning with support of the SENCo.
+We acknowledge the difficulties this may place on families, and we work with parents and carers to support those pupils, for example by drawing up an adapted home learning plan with the class teacher, or modification of remote learning with support of the SENCo.